khasanovmma/Tree-Structure/README.md

-# Django Project Template
+# Django Project

 ![Django Logo](https://www.djangoproject.com/s/img/logos/django-logo-negative.png)

-## Introduction
+## About Project

-Welcome to our Django project template!
-This template is designed to kickstart web development using Django, a high-level Python web framework.
+Create a web page that will display a tree structure of departments with a list of employees

 ## Installation